We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 While there are lots of great mattresses out there, there’s no best mattress for everyone.
 Your height, weight, age, sleeping position, and particular health conditions are factors that will determine what’s most comfortable for you.

 Before deciding on a mattress, you may want to test out different styles, like hybrid or all foam, in a store to see what type you prefer.
 Then, you can start narrowing down brands and looking for particular features.
 If you choose to buy online, many companies offer home trials.

 Read on to get a rundown of basic mattress features to look for, and what the research says about mattress types for back pain.
-We also provide our eight top mattress picks based on consumer reviews, sleep experts, and clinical studies.
+We also provide our five top mattress picks based on consumer reviews, sleep experts, and clinical studies.